Africa is Bizarre

-The landmass of Africa has many bizarre time, water, land, boundary and air facts found only on African soil; here are the top 17 atypical facts.
+The landmass of Africa has many bizarre strategic locations, time, water, land, boundary and air facts found only on African soil.

 Entire coastline along the Red Sea was lost.